12 Mother and Daughter Weekend Trips in the UK [2023]

 For right royal mums | A weekend in Windsor

-Windsor is the official home of the UK’s most famous mum – HRH Queen Elizabeth – and few places rival Windsor for a mother and daughter trip appeal.
+Windsor was the official home of the UK’s most famous mum – HRH Queen Elizabeth – before her death; and few places rival Windsor for a mother and daughter trip appeal.

 From the stately presence of its magnificent castle, to the watery wiles of the River Thames, Windsor beguiles visitors with effortless elegance and timeless charm (much like Mum, of course).